Course Outline

 Blended learning

-Tutorial/Workshop 1 – 3hrs/week for 11 weeks 3hrs Week 1 11 times
+Tutorial/Workshop 1 – 2hrs/week for 8 weeks (accessed online) 2hrs Week 1 8 times

 Course Topics

-Planning for social and physical infrastructure
+Planning for social and physical infrastructure.

 Transport planning and design (including active mobility and public transport networks).

-Technical/ social infrastructure planning
+Technical/ social infrastructure planning.

-Infrastructure systems (cycle management, decentralised solutions)
+Infrastructure systems (cycle management, decentralised solutions).

-Governance provision (e.g. public private partnership)
+Governance provision (e.g. public private partnership).

 What level is this course?